 Writers would rather write an article or essay than a query letter to an editor to pitch that article or essay.
 They’d rather write a book than a synopsis.
 That’s because it often seems to be so much harder to write a one-page query letter than a four-page article.
-And the same goes for book and its synopsis.
-Thing is, when we write or work on longer projects, we allow ourselves, our imagination or inspiration to run free. it’s like weaving a fabric, one layer at a time.
+And the same goes for the book and its synopsis.
+The thing is, when we write or work on longer projects, we allow ourselves, our imagination, or our inspiration to run free. it’s like weaving a fabric, one layer at a time.
 A query letter is a much, much shorter piece of writing.
 It not only has to be concise and to the point, but also sell whatever article or essay, or short story for that matter, you want to write.
 But, like it or not, synopsis, outlines (especially for those writing nonfiction) and query letters come with the job.
 As a writer and photographer, I should know.
 And I do know.

 So, on the same or at least similar note, when it comes to photography an artist statement is a must.
 An artist statement is vital in particular when working on a portfolio, and so is an artist bio.
-But, like writers, photographers would rather photograph, edit and even retouch (if need be) images for their portfolio rather than write the dreaded artist statement.
+But, like writers, photographers would rather photograph, edit, and even retouch (if need be) images for their portfolio rather than write the dreaded artist statement.
 Right?

-- write an artist statement (and bio) for each body of work, for each portfolio you put together
+- write an artist statement (and bio) for each body of work, for each portfolio, you put together

 - artist statement can be short (300 words) or longer (two pages); be ready to show both short and long versions

-- in your artist statement talk about sources of inspiration for your work, message and meaning, and share ideas that can only be expressed in words;
+- in your artist statement talk about sources of inspiration for your work, message, and meaning, and share ideas that can only be expressed in words;

 - keep it simple, and yet interesting; make them eager for more, and use the artist statement as an introduction to your work